MechanicalRock/mechanicalrock.github.io/_posts/2019-11-19-s2o-how-it-was.markdown

 ![Pete freaking face with banner]({{ site.url }}/img/inception-pipelines/s2o-how-it-was/banner-freaking.jpg)

-Last year at [Latency 2018](https://www.latencyconf.io/#/pastconferences), I presented a lightening talk called "Implementing AWS X-Ray in your lambdas in less than 5 minutes, with cheat sheets!" to approximately 200 people.
+Last year at [Latency 2018](https://www.latencyconf.io/#/pastconferences), I presented a lightning talk called "Implementing AWS X-Ray in your lambdas in less than 5 minutes, with cheat sheets!" to approximately 200 people.
 The talk went quite well, and I wasn't nervous beforehand, partly because I had a cold and couldn't see the crowd.
 But this year it felt soooo much different!!
 Check out the crowd below!

 ![The crowd]({{ site.url }}/img/inception-pipelines/s2o-how-it-was/banner-crowding.jpg)

 15 minutes beforehand, I had run my run sheet up, everything was primed and ready and I was just counting down.
 Tick tock, tick tock, tick tock.
 Finally, I was ready to go!
 Up I jumped, plugged in my laptop and it was show time.
 A special call out, and thank-you, to Min for the fantastic introduction.

 I feel I got off to a pretty good start and covered almost all the points that I wanted to cover in my introduction.
 The first hurdle that I needed to cross was getting my code seeded and building in AWS.
 I was a little ahead of schedule and needed a little bit ad-libbing, but everything was going well.
 The next hurdle was running the game and again everything operated smoothly.
 The final hurdle was my downfall.
 This hurdle was where I ran a load-testing tool that was supposed to overload the game.
 Except it didn't.
 Turns out I just didn't have enough bandwidth to kill it.
-What I needed, from past runs, was about 6-7000 hits within 3 minutes; and I managed to just get to 3000.
+What I needed from past runs was about 6-7000 hits within 3 minutes; and I managed to just get to 3000.

 The Demo Gods failed me by not failing me.
 Sigh.